Chinese Shar-Pei dog breed

 About the Chinese Shar-Pei

-The Chinese Shar-Pei is a very large working dogs known for its independent nature and straightforward mind.
-Well-suited to apartment living, the Chinese Shar-Pei is best matched with experienced owners.
+The Chinese Shar-Pei is a medium working dog known for being loyal and reserved with its family and reserved with strangers.
+With a straightforward mind, well-suited to apartment living, the Chinese Shar-Pei is best matched with experienced owners.
 Typically standing 18 to 20 inches tall at the shoulder and weighing 40 to 55 pounds, this breed has a life expectancy of 8 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Chinese Shar-Pei brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Chinese Shar-Pei is content with moderate daily activity.
 While not the most demonstrative breed, the Chinese Shar-Pei forms loyal bonds with its family.